 And remember - since inflammation is the root of many chronic and autoimmune health conditions, we are wise to be proactive and supply our dogs with foods that are proven to reduce inflammation.

-Omega-3s are important for joint, coat, skin, eye, and heart health, they improve circulation, promote brain health (and for this reason are critical for puppies and senior dogs), they help regulate mood, and have cancer fighting properties. omega-3s work to balance the omega-6 levels in the diet; a very important job, since many canine diets are overloaded with omega-6s, and an imbalance of these fats can create a number of problems in the body.
+Omega-3s are important for joint, coat, skin, eye, and heart health, they improve circulation, promote brain health (and for this reason are critical for puppies and senior dogs), they help regulate mood, and have cancer fighting properties.
+Omega-3s work to balance the omega-6 levels in the diet; a very important job, since many canine diets contain too many omega-6s, and an imbalance of these fats can create inflammation in the body.

 (Marine sources of omega-3s (EPA and DHA) are far better for your dog than plant based sources of omega-3 (ALA), however, if your dog cannot tolerate fish, or fish body oil, you will have to use a plant based source of omega-3.)

 I prefer to feed whole fatty fish (sardines, anchovies, herring, mackerel, and salmon) rather than fish oil to my dogs.
 Whole fish provides excellent levels of marine sourced omega-3s, as well as important trace elements such as iodine, selenium, zinc, and a good amount of the amino acid taurine; these are nutrients that are not available in fish oil.
 Whole fatty fish is also a good natural source of Vitamins D3 and E.

 If you cannot feed whole fatty fish to your dogs, or can't feed enough fatty fish to supply your puppy or dog with the amount of omega-3 his body requires, you will need to supplement with fish oil.